elisoncrum/piipan/docs/pprl.md

 ### Social Security Number (SSN)

-Participant's nine-digit Social Security Number formatted in 3 parts: the 3-digit Area Number, the 2-digit Group Number, and the 4-digit Serial Number.
-The 3 parts are separated by a hyphen: `AAA-GG-SSSS`.
+Participant's nine-digit Social Security Number is to be formatted in 3 parts: the 3-digit Area Number, the 2-digit Group Number, and the 4-digit Serial Number.
+The 3 parts must be separated by a hyphen: `AAA-GG-SSSS`.

 Before normalizing, SSNs must be validated against the following Social Security Administration (SSA) rules:
 - Area numbers `000`, `666`, and `900-999` [are invalid](https://www.ssa.gov/employer/randomization.html)